 Basically all the parameters of the unit can be remote controlled via IP, using the unit's control protocols.
-Several control tools are available for operating the unit by remote.
+Three control tools are available for operating the unit by remote.

 - The dedicated application My ScoopTeam LE provides complete control over the unit from a Windows computer, with a graphical user interface very similar to the unit's display.
 "My ScoopTeam LE" can control the ScoopTeam when it is connected on the same LAN as the computer.
-See in chapter 4.10 (Operating mode "My ScoopTeam" remote control application) the detailed operating mode.
-"My ScoopTeam LE" is available as an optional accessory. - My ScoopTeam RE is an application with a very similar user interface, but it differs in the fact that it can reach the ScoopTeam across the Internet, via the AETA Remote Access server (see further the remote access system in 6.3, "Remote access".
-Chapter 4.10 (Operating mode "My ScoopTeam" remote control application) describes the operating mode.
+See in chapter 4.11 (Operating mode "My ScoopTeam" remote control application) the detailed operating mode.
+"My ScoopTeam LE" is available as an optional accessory. - My ScoopTeam RE is an application with a very similar user interface, but it differs in the fact that it can reach the ScoopTeam across the Internet, via the AETA Remote Access server (see further the remote access system in 2.5.4, "Remote access".
+Chapter 4.11 (Operating mode "My ScoopTeam" remote control application) describes the operating mode.
 The ScoopTeam must include the "Remote Access +" option for being accessible by "My ScoopTeam RE". - An embedded html server provides html pages that enable partial control using a web browser, via port 80 (default port for the HTTP protocol) or port 443 (default port for the HTTPS protocol).
 This control mode can be used from any computer regardless of its OS (or a mobile device with a web browser), and the embedded pages are compatible with all current browsers.
 No software installation is needed on the control device.
 However, this tool has a smaller range of features.
-With the "Remote Access" option (or the "Remote Access +" option), this kind of remote control is also possible via the Internet. - For supervision needs, a management system can make use of the SNMP protocol for accessing the essential features and status of the ScoopTeam.
-Trap messages can be configured for the most relevant events.
+With the "Remote Access" option (or the "Remote Access +" option), this kind of remote control is also possible via the Internet.